fonsecapeter/jarvs/README.md

   * Running is as simple as clicking the icon (in accessories) or typing `jarvs` into a terminal
     * The first startup may take a littel extra time, just be patient - using the terminal on this first startup will give some helpful details about what is happening (building ~/.jarvs and it's contents)
     > if anything goes wrong, you may need to `sudo apt-get python-gobject` and/or change the software source to match `universe trusty`

-> you can always grab the latest tar.gz by navigating to the [Releases Tab](https://github.com/fonsecapeter/jarvs/releases)
+> you can also grab the latest tar.gz by navigating to the [Releases Tab](https://github.com/fonsecapeter/jarvs/releases)

+## Usage
 Either way, the first order of business will be configuring settings.
 Jarvs has a terminal-like text display, which operates through natural language commands (all lower-case for now), as well as standard gui main-menu drop downs.

 ![jarvs_prefs](docs/jarvs_prefs.png)